 The football season is over, and it is soon time for baseball to take the reigns.
 The final play of the Super Bowl signals the unofficial beginning of the MLB campaign each year, and with spring training two weeks away, we don’t have to wait much longer to sink our teeth into some action.

 There may not have been any activity on the field yet, but there has been plenty going on in the baseball betting stakes.
-Offseason moves have resulted in contenders becoming favourites, while leaving supporters of some teams concerned about what is to come.
+Offseason moves have resulted in contenders becoming favorites, while leaving supporters of some teams concerned about what is to come.

 Optimism is rife in the Bronx, largely due to the signing of star pitcher Gerrit Cole who signed a nine-year, $324m contract with the New York Yankees after leaving the Houston Astros.